facebook/docusaurus/website/docs/advanced-themes.md

 ## Theme design

-While Themes share the exact same lifecycle methods with Plugins, their implementations can look very different from those of Plugins based on Themes' designed objectives.
+While themes share the exact same lifecycle methods with plugins, their implementations can look very different from those of plugins based on themes' designed objectives.

-Themes are designed to complete the build of your Docusaurus site and supply the components used by your site, Plugins, and the Themes you write themselves.
-So a typical Theme implementation would look like a `src/index.js` file that hooks it up to the lifecycle methods.
-Most likely they would not use `loadContent`, which Plugins would use.
+Themes are designed to complete the build of your Docusaurus site and supply the components used by your site, plugins, and the themes themselves.
+So a typical theme implementation would look like a `src/index.js` file that hooks it up to the lifecycle methods.
+Most likely they would not use `loadContent`, which plugins would use.
 And it is typically accompanied by a `src/theme` directory full of components.

 To summarize: